MacYeh/Doing-Social-Good-Help-San-Diego-Community/README.md

 What are the demographics of people who get stopped for traffic violations, why are they stopped, and how do their demographics compare to the areas where they are stopped?

+I have also published the results for San Diego Data Organization [SD Data Organization](https://www.sandiegodata.org/question/who-gets-stopped-by-san-diego-police/)

 ## Getting Started